-Quadro Resources Ltd. was incorporated under the laws of British Columbia and currently trades on the TSX Venture Exchange (the "TSX-V") under the symbol "QRO", on the OTCQB under the symbol "QDROF", and on the Frankfurt Stock Exchange under the symbol "G4O2".
+Quadro Resources Ltd. was incorporated under the laws of British Columbia and currently trades on the TSX Venture Exchange (the "TSX-V" or the "Exchange") under the symbol "QRO", on the OTC Pink under the symbol "QDROF", and on the Frankfurt Stock Exchange under the symbol "G4O".
 The Company's principal business activity is the exploration and development of mineral properties.

 On November 22, 2022, the Company consolidated its common share on a 3:1 basis.
-The shares represented in this MD&A has reflected the 3:1 common share consolidation.
+The shares represented in this MD&A reflect the 3:1 common share consolidation.